robin-rpr/calos/doc/faq.rst

 :code:`--home`, under which the environment variable :code:`$HOME` is unset.
 Thus, tools like Git that try to use it will fail.

-The reasoning for leaving the variable unset is that because Charliecloud runs unprivileged, it isn’t really meaningful for a container to have multiple users, and thus building images with things in the home directory is an antipattern.
+The reasoning for leaving the variable unset is that because Clearly runs unprivileged, it isn’t really meaningful for a container to have multiple users, and thus building images with things in the home directory is an antipattern.
 In fact, with :code:`--home` specified, :code:`clearly run` sets